csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 ---
 layout: post
-title: "Base64 Encoding & Performance: Part 1"
+title: "Base64 Encoding & Performance, Part 1: What’s Up with Gzip?"
 date: 2017-02-12 12:11:13
 categories: Web Development
 meta: "A look at the many huge disadvantages of Base64 encoding assets into your CSS"